oniani/chudnovsky/README.md

 different arguments to the binary.
 The first and second arguments being the precision and the number of iterations respectively.

-One could also directly change `ITERATIONS` and `PRECISION` constants in `src/main.rs`.
+One could also directly change `PRECISION` and `ITERATIONS` constants in `src/main.rs`.

-The bigger both variables, the more digits are going to be generated.
+The bigger both variables, the more digits will be generated.

 ## References